YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    YDB>

 Now boot the Santiago virtual machine, simulating it coming up after repairs, and perform a MUPIP JOURNAL ROLLBACK BACKWARD FETCHRESYNC.
-Note that the unreplicated transaction file ``Unreplic_Trans_Report_20191120183907.txt`` has data in it, the update that had not been replicated to Paris when Santiago crashed.
+Note that the unreplicated transaction file :code:`Unreplic_Trans_Report_20191120183907.txt` has data in it, the update that had not been replicated to Paris when Santiago crashed.

 .. note::

    YottaDB reports what the unreplicated updates were and resynchronizes the database; it is up to the application to reconcile the rolled-off unreplicated queries.
-YottaDB provides a `$zqgblmod() M function <https://docs.yottadb.com/ProgrammersGuide/functions.html#zqgblmod>`_ that an application can use to help with the reconciliation.
-If your application uses ``$zqgblmod()``, review the MUPIP REPLICATE SOURCE NEEDRESTART and MUPIP REPLICATE SOURCE LOSTTNCOMPLETE described in `Switchover Possibilities in an A -> B replication configuration <https://docs.yottadb.com/AdminOpsGuide/dbrepl.html#switchover-possibilities-in-an-a-b-replication-configuration>`_ to ensure that ``$zqgblmod()`` reports accurate information.
+YottaDB provides a `$zqgblmod() M function <../ProgrammersGuide/functions.html#zqgblmod-function>`_ that an application can use to help with the reconciliation.
+If your application uses :code:`$zqgblmod()`, review the MUPIP REPLICATE SOURCE NEEDRESTART and MUPIP REPLICATE SOURCE LOSTTNCOMPLETE described in `Switchover Possibilities in an A -> B replication configuration <../AdminOpsGuide/dbrepl.html#switchover-poss-a-b-repl>`_ to ensure that :code:`$zqgblmod()` reports accurate information.

 .. code-block:: bash